Adult cyber abuse

 For eSafety to investigate, the harmful content must meet the legal definition of 'adult cyber abuse'.
 This means it must target a specific Australian adult and be both:

 - intended to cause serious harm, and

 - menacing, harassing or offensive in all the circumstances.

 This can include content that makes realistic threats, places a person in physical danger, is excessively hurtful, or repeatedly targets the same person.
 It may also involve hate speech including sexism, racism, ableism, homophobia, transphobia, antisemitism and islamophobia.

 You can learn more, including what is meant by ‘serious harm’ and ‘menacing, harassing and offensive’, by reading about eSafety’s Adult Cyber Abuse Scheme.

-If your experience meets the legal definition of adult cyber abuse, and the service or platform does not help within 48 hours, you can report the harmful content to eSafety using our online form.
+If the content is seriously harmful and the service or platform does not help, you can report it to eSafety using our online form.